-Gonorrhea is caused by bacterium known as Neisseria gonorrhoeae and is the second biggest STD in the States.
+Gonorrhea is caused by a bacterium known as Neisseria gonorrhoeae and is the second biggest STD in the States.
 This disease appears thoroughly in the eyes, throat, and rectum.
 It is found out that over a million women are afflicted in the USA alone, and they are frequently vulnerable to yet another STD called Chlamydia.

-In almost fifty percent the afflicted female group, there are simply no signs identified in the beginning of this illness.
+In almost fifty percent the afflicted female group, there are simply no signs identified at the beginning of this illness.
 Indicators, if located, consist of a yellowish vaginal discharge, burning sensation whilst urinating, redness and soreness of the vagina, and frequent urination.
 If this ailment is not taken care of, it might lead to a grave pelvic infection with soreness of the fallopian tubes and ovaries.

-The next STD is named syphilis and it is prompted as a result of spirochetal bacterium, also referred to as Treponema pallidum, which propagates through sexual contact.
+The next STD is named syphilis and it is prompted as a result of the spirochetal bacterium, also referred to as Treponema pallidum, which propagates through sexual contact.
 This is an extremely contagious health condition.
 Having said that, there are a lot of instances when they are passed down from a mom to her child.
 This ailment propagates in the moist or regularly moist lining of the mouth or genitalia.

 There are three levels of syphilis: the very first one is the emergence of a chancre, which can infect another person if the person comes in contact with that particular section.
 For example, if the ulcer is present in the mouth, kissing could cause the transmission of the bacteria in the other man or woman.

 The next syphilis stage is referred to as secondary syphilis and can affect other organs of the body system too.
-The symptom that is typically present in this stage of infection is skin rash breakouts.
-Additional warning signs may include sore throat, white-colored patches in the genitals, fever, hair loss, and headaches.
+The symptom that is typically present at this stage of infection is skin rash breakouts.
+Additional warning signs may include a sore throat, white-colored patches in the genitals, fever, hair loss, and headaches.

 Last of all, the latent stage, in which the ulcers develop into non-contagious, and may cause growth and progression of large nodules, cardiac difficulties, vision loss, loss in sensation or fatigue, and deafness.